 - The involvement of affected communities/NGOs in the fund allocation process.
 As an example, Canada Green Bond framework includes the Crown-Indigenous Relations & Northern Affairs Canada in their Interdepartmental Green Bonds Committee, which is responsible for the Project selection and Evaluation. - 10.
 Reporting: should be in line with ICMA/Climate Bond Initiative (CBI)/SDGs and provide details regarding the content and publishing frequency of allocation and impact reports. - a.
 Issuers should commit to providing an updated impact report at least annually as long as each bond remains outstanding, allowing investors to track changes and progress.
 The first report should be published no later than one year after the initial bond issuance. - b.
 Allocation reporting should detail actual proceeds allocation rather than the portfolio of eligible expenditures.
-Reporting should include how much of the proceeds are invested. - Reporting should be outcomes-based, and link to the country's broader targets, outlined as previously stated in the framework (e.g., Nationally Determined Contributions (NDC) GHG reduction pledges, National Biodiversity Strategies and Action Plans (NBSAPs)etc.) - d.
-Progress on funded initiatives/projects should be produced in conjunction with explicit commitments to reporting broad and internationally comparable metrics/frameworks (e.g., reporting in line with EU/ Local Taxonomies, SDGs, as well as having definition of relevant metrics benchmarked with international standards such as .
-UN CBD, FAO etc..) - e.
+Reporting should include how much of the proceeds are invested.
+Ideally, there would be disclosure available to be downloaded via Excel/spreadsheet, for further clarity.
+For example, Uzbekistan, working with the UNDP, has created robust and granular disclosure. - Reporting should be outcomes-based, and link to the country's broader targets, outlined as previously stated in the framework (e.g., Nationally Determined Contributions (NDC) GHG reduction pledges, National Adaptation Plans (NAP), National Biodiversity Strategies and Action Plans (NBSAPs), etc.) - d.
+Progress on funded initiatives/projects should be produced in conjunction with explicit commitments to reporting broad and internationally comparable metrics/frameworks (e.g., reporting in line with EU/ Local Taxonomies, SDGs, as well as having definition of relevant metrics benchmarked with international standards such as UN CBD, FAO, UN SDSN etc..) - e.
 Include the geographic location of each project and details on target population and beneficiaries of stated project as well as details on the methodology and calculation for the metrics reported.
-Example of good practice is Mexico SDG bond.
+Example of good practice is Mexico SDG bond. - f.
+Disclose whether the country has used climate, green, or environmental budget tagging to determine the expenditure and projects related to the use of proceeds.
+For example, Austria uses its "Green Budgeting Methodology" to screen for Green Expenditure. (note the ASCOR project references Green and Sustainability bond impact reporting to assess level of "Transparency in climate spending" at the country level)